pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 ### Response

 - Timestamp
   - Type: int
-  - Timetoken when Signal was sent
+  - Timetoken when the Signal was sent.

 ## Subscribe

-### Receive messages

-Use event listeners to receive messages, signals, and events on subscribed channels.
-See Event Listeners.

-### Description
+Receive messages via a single event listener for all subscribed channels and channel groups.

-Opens a TCP socket and listens for messages on specified channels.
-Requires SubscribeKey at initialization.
-By default, you receive only messages published after Subscribe() completes.
+- Subscribes open a TCP socket using your SubscribeKey.
+By default, only messages published after Subscribe() completes are received.

-- Connectivity notification: wait for envelope.status before publishing to avoid race conditions.
+- Connectivity: Check envelope.status.
+Wait for status before immediately publishing to avoid race conditions.
-- Automatic reconnect and catch-up: set restore=true; default reconnect after 320 seconds timeout.
+- Auto-reconnect: Set restore to true to retrieve missed messages after disconnects.
+Default reconnect after 320 seconds timeout.
-- Unsubscribing from all channels resets last-received timetoken and may cause message gaps.
+- Unsubscribing from all channels resets last received timetoken and may cause gaps; prefer removing specific channels when switching.

 ### Method(s)